Gorilla: Profile and Information

 • Banging the ground with palms to end display

-Since gorilla got the attention of western society in the 1860s, it has been a recurring factor of various aspects of prominent tribe and media.
+Since gorillas got the attention of Western society in the 1860s, they have been a recurring factor in various aspects of prominent tribes and media.
 For instance, gorillas have starred in monstrous fiction movies like King Kong and George of the Jungle.

 Also, pulp fantasy tales such as Tarzan and Conan the Barbarian have featured gorillas as physical adversaries of the formal heroes.